Quillwyrm/Spall-Lang/README.md

 ### What?
-A minimal and expressive scripting language for creating pixel operation flows, used to generate sprites, tiles, masks, and procedural shapes.
+A minimal and expressive scripting language for procedurally defining pixel art, used to generate sprites, tiles, masks, and procedural shapes.

 ### Why?
 To let you explore, create, and express pixel art through an intuative, code-driven, layered, and generative medium.